 Royal Mail suspended its dividend as a way to keep extra cash on hand during the coronavirus pandemic.
 But before that suspension, the company paid out 7.5p per share to investors.

 There is of course no guarantee that Royal Mail will reinstate its dividend at all, or that it will offer the same yield if it returns.

 Royal Mail was established in 1516 by King Henry VIII and was first made available as a public postal service throughout England in 1635.
 In the 20th century, the reach of the postal service was extended throughout the British Empire.

 In 1969, the postal service was modified from a government department to a state-run corporation.
 This arrangement lasted until 2011, when the organization was privatised and 10% of shares were given to Royal Mail employees.
 The company began trading on the London Stock Exchange in 2013.

 Importantly, the British government maintains some requirements of Royal Mail.
 For example, the service must continue to offer universal fixed-price service within the UK at least through 2021.

 Shares of Royal Mail rose in value rapidly when the service was first listed on the London Stock Exchange and the company consistently traded above 400p per share until 2018.
 Shares peaked at 598p in May 2018 before falling abruptly to an all-time low of 124p per share in April 2020.
 The share price has recovered slightly, in part thanks to Citigroup’s ‘Buy’ rating for the company.

-To show you how to buy Royal Mail shares from an online investment platform, we’ll walk you through the process with eToro.
+To show you how to buy Royal Mail shares from an online investment platform, we’ll walk you through the process.

 Step 1: Search for Royal Mail Shares